Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

 ##6.
 Define `op_cluster`.

-* Description: `op_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the  cluster in your orchestration platform where your application is deployed to.
+* **Description:** `op_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the  cluster in your orchestration platform where your application is deployed to.
 In our example, the cluster points to a cluster on Amazon ECS.
-* Required: Yes.
+* **Required:** Yes.
-* Integrations needed: AWS IAM Integration
+* **Integrations needed:** AWS IAM Integration

 The list of supported container orchestration platforms can be found [here](/platform/integration/overview/#supported-orchestration-platform-integrations).

 **Steps**

-  - Create an account integration using your Shippable account for the orchestration platform.
+1. Create an account integration using your Shippable account for the orchestration platform.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

-  - Set the friendly name of the integration as `op_int`.
+2. Set the friendly name of the integration as `op_int`.
 If you change the name, please change it also in the yml below.

-* Yml block:

-    Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+3. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
   - name: op_cluster    # resource friendly name